zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod02_Deploying Managed Containerized Workloads to Azure.md

     kubectl run aad0402-akscluster --image=nginx --replicas=1 --port=80
     ```

     > **Note**: Make sure to use lower case letters when typing the name of the deployment.
+You will also receive a notification that this command is deprecated and will be removed in a future version, but successfully created the cluster.

 1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to verify that a Kubernetes pod has been created: